Divorce Italian Style: Plot

 Rosalia feigns a headache and remains home while the rest of the family goes to the cinema to see the local première of La Dolce Vita, a film so scandalous that no one wants to miss it.
-Ferdinando sneaks out of the theater and returns home, arriving just in time to see Rosalia leaving for the train station.
+Ferdinando sneaks out of the cinema and returns home, arriving just in time to see Rosalia leaving for the train station.
 He retrieves his gun to kill her, but arrives at the station just after their train departs.
 He revisits his plan and the Criminal Code.
 It defines a crime of passion as executed in the heat of the moment or in defense of one's honor, so he embraces the role of a cuckold.

 All along, Angela has been writing Ferdinando to assure him of her undying love for him.
 Her last letter is misdelivered to her father, who dies of a heart attack upon reading it.
 At the funeral, Ferdinando is approached by Mrs. Patanè, who demands to know what he will do about their situation.
 After he responds noncommittally, she spits in his face in front of the entire town, which gives him what he needs: an open insult to the family's honor due to his wife's elopement.

 The local Mafia boss offers to find the lovers within 24 hours, which he does.
 As Ferdinando goes to the lovers' hideout, he hears Mrs. Patanè kill Carmelo.
 He follows suit and kills Rosalia.
-At his trial he is defended by the State Prosecutor, who blames the whole thing on Ferdinando's father, saying that he failed to give his son enough love when raising him as a boy.
-Ferdinando is released from prison after three years and returns home to find Angela waiting for him.
+At his trial, he is defended by the State Prosecutor, who blames the incident on Ferdinando's father, declaring that he failed to give his son enough love when raising him as a boy.
+Ferdinando is released from prison after three years and returns to Agramonte, where he finally marries Angela.

-Later, Ferdinando and Angela are happily sailing at sea.
-As they kiss, Angela seductively rubs her feet against those of the young workman piloting the boat.
+Months later, Ferdinando and Angela are happily sailing at sea.
+As they kiss, Angela seductively rubs her foot against that of the young helmsman piloting the boat.